tahershaker/Learning-Kubernetes/3. Building A Kubernetes Cluster/Building A Kubernetes Cluster with kubeadm/README.md

 sudo kubeadm token create --print-join-command
 ```

+__Please Note: Perform/Repeat all the above actions Only On Master Node__

 ---
 > __4. Join all Worker Nodes to the Kubernetes Cluster__
 ---

+`Please Note: Perform the below action on the Worker Nodes Only`

 From the command used in step 3d, copy the output and past it on all worker nodes.
 Please use `sudo` with the command execution.

+__Please Note: Perform/Repeat all the above actions Only On Worker Node__

 ---